Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 A new Bentley Continental GT V8S comes with a 4.0-litre V8 engine, delivering 542 bhp.
 It can go from 0 to 100 km/h in 4.1 seconds and has a top speed of 318 km/h.

-Depending on the exact specifications and the numerous customisations the carmaker offers, a Bentley Continental GT V8S coupé — the kind that Cavill owns — starts at USD 252,000.
+Depending on the exact specifications and the numerous customisations the carmaker offers, a Bentley Continental GT V8S coupé — the kind that Cavill owns — starts at USD 252,000 (INR 2.08 crore).

 Bentley Bentayga